|Sign up for our FREE weekly newsletter|

 EncoreMichigan.com also produces:

 EncoreMichigan.com was created in 2008 by Livonia, Michigan-based Pride Source Media Group and originator Donald V. Calamia, PSMG's highly-regarded theater and arts editor.
-The company was acquired by the Michigan Equity Theatre Alliance, a non-profit 501(c)(3) corporation, in fall 2012.
-Upon the sudden closure of META effective July 1, 2014, EncoreMichigan.com is in search of new owners or partners.
+The company was acquired by Ann Arbor-based New Roads Media in March 2015.
+The Editor-in-Chief of EncoreMichigan, as of March 13, 2015, is David Kiley.

 As a theater and education major at Mercy College of Detroit, Donald V. Calamia learned an important life-lesson: A career as a professional actor in Detroit in the mid-1970s was not all it was cracked up to be!